WhatsApp + JavaScript/TypeScript

 HTTP / REST API

-Use your own favorite language - Python, JavaScript, PHP, C#, Clojure, or PowerShell.
+Use your favorite language - Python, JavaScript, PHP, C#, Clojure, or PowerShell.

 PowerShell, really?
 Are you insane?!
 Choose another language, dude.